opencv/opencv/modules/gpu/doc/object_detection.rst

     :param objects: an output array of Detections represented as GpuMat of detections (SCascade::Detection).
 The first element of the matrix is  actually a count of detections.

     :param stream: a high-level CUDA stream abstraction used for asynchronous execution.

-    :param level: used for execution cascade on specific scales pyramid level.

 SCascade::genRoi